Curators' Choice: Transportation

 The German-built Hildebrand & Wolfmuller motorcycle was the first motorized, two-wheeled vehicle sold to the public on a series production basis.
 Hildebrand & Wolfmuller was also the first company to refer to the device as a "motorcycle" (though it used the German word, motorrad).
 The curious engine design features two cylinders with connecting rods attached directly to the rear wheel.

 New "safety" bicycles, like this Pope Columbia, touched off a bicycle craze in the 1880s and 1890s.
 More stable with two same-sized wheels and less expensive than the high-wheeled "ordinaries," safety bicycles allowed many Americans to discover the sheer joy of riding.

-Igor Sikorsky, a young man in Russia, tried unsuccessfully to build a helicopter in 1909.
+Igor Sikorsky, as a young man in Russia, tried unsuccessfully to build a helicopter in 1909.
 He went on to build fixed-wing aircraft but returned to helicopters in 1938.
-Within three years, he had developed the first practical helicopter in the United States: the VS-300.
+Within three years, he had developed the first practical helicopter in the United States: the VS-300A.

 The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam technology.
 Among the largest and most powerful steam locomotives ever built, it weighed 1.2 million pounds with its tender and could generate 7,500 horsepower.
 Just 11 years later, though, the C&O began pulling these giants from service.
 Diesel locomotives proved more flexible and less expensive.